mezzogallium/FCUP_MSc_Typst/main.typ

 #figure(
+  image("Img/image-normal.svg"), caption:
-  image("Img/image-normal.svg"), caption: [The test SVG image, as it is seen in Inkscape (exported to PDF without LaTeX option).]
+  flex-caption(long: [The test SVG image, as it is seen in Inkscape (exported to PDF without LaTeX option).], short: [The test SVG image, as it is seen in Inkscape.])
 ) <SVG>

+// flex-caption allows you to define a short and a long version of a figure's caption.
+The short is shown in the figure outline.

 \
 $ E = m c^2 $